destepp11/all-kings-fall/content/rulebook.md

 * **The Mask** - This device represents espionage and politics, as well as the efforts to uncover plots against you.

-* **The Rat** - This device represents food, plagues, and diseases, as well as the efforts to contain and cure them.* **The Rat** - This device represents plagues and diseases, as well as the efforts to contain and cure them.
+* **The Rat** - This device represents food, plagues, and diseases, as well as the efforts to contain and cure them.

 * **The Cup** - This device represents those closest to you.
 Your family, your servants, and the very meals you eat.
 Poisoned or otherwise, every king drinks from his cup every night.